Maxython/RUBOM/README.md

     - [Exit](#Exit)
     - [Help](#Help)
 - [Launch stages](#Launch-stages)

+## News
+At the moment, the development of the RUBOM v0.2 update is underway.
+In the near future, the documentation will be changed and new features of RUBOM will appear in this section.

 ## What is RUBOM
 RUBOM - a bomber jacket for Russian numbers with Russian numbers.
 The program itself is completely Russian, except for the team.
 Hint: it is possible that the next updates will include not only Russian numbers :blush: